pascaldekloe/zuri/README.md

 … a library for strict URI handling, written in the Zig programming language.

-No stable release yet. 🚧 I'm still learning the language.

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).